Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Social and dining area

 Our Superior Yacht had a big shared social and dining area with two big tables.
-And the tables could also be turned into a nice laying area.
+The tables could also be turned into a nice sitting area.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-And the kitchen with fridges you could use to store your drinks or snacks was in a small protected area.
+The kitchen, with fridges for storing drinks or snacks, was in a small protected area.

 Sailing in Croatia from Split: MedSailors Croatia Discovery